prisma/orm-benchmarks/README.md

 ### Output

-The results of the benchmar runs are stored in a folder called `results`.
+The results of the benchmark runs are stored in a folder called `results`.
 Make sure this folder exists on your machine before running the benchmarks.